abemscac/pies-doc/docs/react/use-effect.md

 We'll see `World` in the console when:

 - Whenever `count` changes (so we will not see it in the first render).
-For subsequent effects, React will run the clean up function first, then the main effect.
+Also, for subsequent effects, React runs the clean up function first, then the main effect.
 - When the component is about to unmount.

 <Video src="/video/react/use-effect_non-empty-array_with-clean-up.mov" />